 Search Engine Optimization (SEO)

-To improve your Format sites chances of being indexed, and increasing its ranking with search engines (like Google, Yahoo, Bing! etc) you can set a Title and Description/s (site-wide and per-page).
+To improve your Format sites chances of being indexed and increasing its ranking with search engines (like Google, Yahoo, Bing! etc), you can edit your SEO titles and descriptions on a site-wide and per-page basis.

 Tap any image to view at larger size.

 SEO changes made within your Format site will not appear instantly in search engines.
 It can take several days for the site to be crawled and updated.

 - Access the SEO Editor